Drama & Theatre

 From nurturing artistic and creative talent in the Lower School to preparing our Upper School students in their applications to university and prestigious drama schools, we are passionate about inspiring a lifelong love of theatre in all our pupils throughout their time at Oakham.

 There is an extraordinarily rich tradition of Old Oakhamians in the performing arts.
-That these, and future, talents are fulfilled is due in no small part to the exceptional Oakham staff who bring a wealth of hands-on experience to their teaching.
+That these, and future, talents are fulfilled is due in no small part to the exceptional Oakham staff some of whom have been practitioners and all of whom bring a wealth of hands-on experience to their teaching.
 Their interests and personal experiences are wide-ranging and incorporate all aspects of drama on stage and screen – performance, production, direction and behind the scenes.

-All pupils from Forms 1–3 study a programme of Drama and Dance on a rotation basis.
-Highlights include: the Performing Arts Evening for pupils in Lower One and Form 1; the Performing Arts Showcase for Form 2 and the ‘From Page to Stage’ element of the Form 3 Project.
+All pupils from Forms 1–3 study a programme of Drama and Dance.
+Highlights include: the Drama and Dance Showcase for pupils in Lower One and Forms 1 and 2 and the ‘From Page to Stage’ element of the Form 3 Project.

 In Form 4 students can choose to study GCSE Drama, which provides them with an introduction to skills required for creating theatre.
 There is an option to do technical lighting, make-up, set design as well as performance.

-Post-16 students have the option of either studying Theatre Studies at A-level or Theatre in the International Baccalaureate.
-In both courses there is a strong emphasis on studying texts and practitioners of theatre, as well as students creating and performing devised pieces of theatre.
+Post-16 students have the option of either studying Drama and Theatre at A-level or Theatre in the International Baccalaureate Diploma.
+In both courses there is a strong emphasis on studying texts and practitioners, as well as students creating and performing devised pieces of theatre.

 I joined the School in 2003, having previously worked as a professional actor and director before retraining to become a teacher.
 I have been the Director of Drama at Oakham for the past five years and have developed the department to include a full-time dance teacher, five dedicated teachers of Drama, a full-time Theatre Manager, technician and theatre designer, as well as visiting teachers of Acting.